ANNA Business Account Review (UK - 2025)

 • Physical and virtual business debit cards which offer cash back on spending

-• Payment linked to get paid by others conveniently
+• Payment links to get paid by others conveniently

 • Scheduled, recurring and one off GBP payments

-• Ways to send5 and receive6 payments to and from select countries
+• Ways to send and receive payments to and from select countries

-• Ways to deposit cash into your account through many UK locations
+• Ways to deposit cash into your account through PayPoint locations in the UK

 • Create pots within your ANNA account to hold money for future payments